SilvesterYu/KUKA-Notes/README.md

 # To clarify with Kinesis Lab

 - Can we have a 2 finger gripper?
 If so, what are the ros-packages?
 What topic and message should I publish to control it?
-- Can we have 2 Microsoft Kinect (or any other depth camera which can give point cloud for grasp estimation).
-- For the Camera , I am planning to use an Intel D455i camera on the KUKA arm, as recommended by Prof. Tzes.
+- For the Camera , I am planning to use 2 Intel D455i camera on the KUKA arm, as recommended by Prof. Tzes.
 May I know if the lab has it? and if it is, is there a ROS package that the lab is using?
+(Can I get point clouds and RGB data from it?)
 - What is the best (or usual way) to segment and clean up the point clouds?
 Any suggestions?
 - How to connect to KUKA iiwa?
 What topics and messages should I publish to control it?
 Does it support Inverse Kinematics?

+# End of meeting with Kinesis
 ---